Skip to main content

 Am I eligible to apply?

-• The Teach for the Future fellowship is open to K-8 classroom teachers and educators with school-wide roles such as specialists in STEM, media, and related content areas.
-Up to 60 teachers will be selected for this inaugural cohort.
+• The Teach for the Future fellowship is open to Pre-K-8th grade classroom teachers and educators with school-wide roles, such as specialists in STEM, media, and related content areas.

-• Maryland teachers of underserved and underrepresented student populations have priority, but teachers throughout the DC region are invited to apply.
+• Maryland teachers working with high-need student populations (Title I schools, high rates of free and reduced meals, CEP) have priority, but teachers throughout the D.C. region are encouraged to apply.

 What is the time commitment?

-• Sharing and collaborating with other teachers via an online platform
+• Implementing maker-based activities with students and sharing with other teachers via an online platform

 • Participating in research and evaluation of the program